Codingnaveen46/Foodwebsite/README.md

-# photography-site
+# food website-site

 Hi there!
-This is a simple and multipage photography website.
+This is a simple and multipage Food website.